saturngod/myanmar-unicode-fonts/README.md

-Rewrite with ReactJS and Tailwind for myanmar font preview
+Rewrite with ReactJS and Tailwind for myanmar font preview.
+All the source codes are under source code folder.